Kiezroy/NCL2025/Gym/Network Traffic Analysis/Decrypt (Medium).md

 What is the domain covered by the SSL key?

-- Packet 6 > TLSv1.2 Record Layer: Handshake
+- Packet 6 > TLSv1.2 Record Layer: Handshake Protocol: Certificate > Certificates > Certificate > subject > rdnSequence

 ![](attachments/Pasted%20image%2020250409223930.png)

+`tomsvacations.com`

 Q3 - 50 points

 What is the flag transferred over HTTPS?